Shadows (software): Description

 draws the sundial on screen and prints it to various scales to act as a template during fabrication.
 The sundials show solar time and can include longitude correction and equation of time.
 It also can draw ancient or unequal hours such as Italian and Babylonian and even draw azimuth and altitude curves.
 It has an animation feature so the shadow of the style can be simulated on the screen.
 The results can be copied as an image or a vector graphics (metafile or DXF) for use in CAD programs or machine tools.

-In 2005, the French astronomical society, Société Astronomique de France (SAF) awarded Blateyron with the Julien Saget prize for the Shadows software.
+In 2005, the French astronomical society, Société Astronomique de France (SAF) awarded Shadows with the Julien Saget prize for the Shadows software.
+In 2023, the North American Sundial Society (NASS) awarded Shadows with the Sayer Dialing Prize.

-The Astrolabes are interactive and can be manipulated on screen by rotating the Rete and the Alidade using the mouse.
+The astrolabes are interactive and can be manipulated on screen by rotating the Rete and the Alidade using the mouse.

 Several curves and graphs are available: equation of time, solar graph with horizon mask, duration of the day, direction rose.

-It is now available in French, English, German, Spanish, Italian, Portuguese, Brazilian Portuguese, Dutch, Hungarian, Slovenian, Greek, Polish and Russian- the translation were provided by the users.
+It is translated in 18 languages (French, English, German, Spanish, Italian, Portuguese...)